ExoCTK/exoctk/docs/tutorials/exoctk.LimbDarkening.rst

 Bandpass trimmed to 0.05 um - 2.5999 um
 1 bins of 100 pixels each.``

-Now we can see the results table with
+Now we can see the results table using the following command:

 ..code-block:: python